 The Megan is considered a formal attire event.
-Please help us celebrate the 25th Megan by wearing formal attire.
+Please help us celebrate our Champions by wearing formal attire.

 The Cardigan Welsh Corgi Club of America, Inc dedicates the Megan Competition to the memory of Roberta Holden Bole, who brought the first Cardigans to this country in 1931.
 She was the guiding force behind the formation of the Cardigan Welsh Corgi Club of America in 1935.
 She organized many of the early Cardigan supported shows and specialties.
 In all, Mrs. Bole imported more than 20 Cardigans.
 Some died in transit.
 Others she was never able to register.
 Nevertheless, through her continuing efforts, she was able to launch the breed in this country for all of us to enjoy.